Dutch suspect in Natalee Holloway disappearance will be sent from Peru to US to face fraud charges

-MEXICO CITY (AP) — Peru's government issued an executive order Wednesday allowing the extradition to the United States of the prime suspect in the unsolved 2005 disappearance of American student Natalee Holloway on the Dutch Caribbean island of Aruba.
+LIMA, Peru (AP) — Peru’s government will allow the extradition to the United States of the prime suspect in the unsolved 2005 disappearance of American student Natalee Holloway on the Dutch Caribbean Island of Aruba, bringing her family hope there will be justice in the case.

-The Peruvian Embassy in Washington told The Associated Press the order allows for the temporary extradition of Dutchman Joran van der Sloot to be prosecuted for alleged extortion and wire fraud, charges stemming from the Holloway case.
+Dutch citizen Joran van der Sloot will face trial for alleged extortion and wire fraud, charges stemming from the Holloway case.
+The Peruvian Embassy in Washington told The Associated Press on Wednesday an executive order allows for his temporary extradition.

-Prosecutors in the U.S. allege Van der Sloot accepted $25,000 in cash from Holloway’s family in exchange for a promise to lead them to her body in early 2010, just before he went to Peru.
-Holloway was from Mountain Brook, Alabama.
+Holloway, who lived in suburban Birmingham, Alabama, was 18 when she was last seen during a trip with classmates to Aruba.
+Her mysterious disappearance after a night with friends at a nightclub sparked years of news coverage, particularly in the tabloid and true-crime media.

+A grand jury in Alabama in 2010 indicted van der Sloot on wire fraud and extortion charges, accusing him of trying to extort $250,000 from Holloway’s mother in exchange for information on where her daughter was buried.

+An FBI agent wrote in an affidavit that van der Sloot reached out to Holloway’s mother and wanted to be paid $25,000 to disclose the location and then another $225,000 when the remains were recovered.
+During a recorded sting operation, van der Sloot pointed to a house where he said Holloway was buried but in later emails admitted to lying about the location, the agent said.

-Van der Sloot is serving 28 years in prison in Peru for being convicted of murdering 21-year-old Peruvian student Stephany Flores after meeting her in a Lima casino in 2010.
+Van der Sloot is in Peru because he is serving 28 years in prison after being convicted of murdering 21-year-old Peruvian student Stephany Flores whom he met in a Lima casino in 2010.

-The slaying occurred five years to the day after Holloway disappeared during a high school graduation trip to Aruba, where Van der Sloot lived.
+The slaying occurred five years to the day after Holloway disappeared in Aruba, where van der Sloot lived.
 She was last seen leaving a bar with him.

+Peru’s Minister of Justice Daniel Maurate said in a statement Wednesday the government decided to “accept the request” from U.S. authorities “for the temporary transfer” of van der Sloot to be prosecuted on extortion and fraud charges.

-“At a time when there is increasingly greater cross-border transit of people, our institutions are keeping up to ensure that criminals are brought to justice,” Edgar Alfredo Rebaza, director of Peru’s Office of International Judicial Cooperation and Extraditions of the National Prosecutor’s Office, said in a statement.
-“We will continue to collaborate on legal issues with allies such as the United States, and many others with which we have extradition treaties.”
+“We will continue to collaborate on legal issues with allies such as the United States, and many others with which we have extradition treaties," said Edgar Alfredo Rebaza, director of Peru’s Office of International Judicial Cooperation and Extraditions of the National Prosecutor’s Office.

+Attorney Maximo Altez, who represents van der Sloot, told the AP he will fight the decision once he is properly notified by the Peruvian government.

+“I am going to challenge that resolution,” Altez said.
+“I am going to oppose it since he has the right to a defense.”

-Van der Sloot pleaded guilty in January 2012 to a murder charge in Flores’ slaying.
+Van der Sloot pleaded guilty in January 2012 to a murder charge in the slaying of Flores.

 Prosecutors accused him of killing Flores, a business student from a prominent family, to rob her after learning she had won money at the casino where the two met.
 They said he killed her with “ferocity” and “cruelty,” beating then strangling her in his hotel room.

 Van der Sloot could not immediately be reached for comment on Wednesday.
-It was not clear if he has an attorney who could speak on his behalf.
 More than a decade ago, he told a Peruvian judge that he would fight efforts to be extradited to the U.S.

 Van der Sloot married a Peruvian woman in July 2014 in a ceremony at a maximum-security prison.